RumanaSk/AWS-GEN-AI-hack-20204/README.md

 Kindly note we will provide 2 hints per usecase.
 Make sure to use it wisely.

-Please feel free to connect with us if you face any challenge setting it up.
+I have uploaded entire solution under this zip, post the hackethon Competetion : HACK-2024-main (2).zip Please feel free to connect with us if you face any challenge setting it up.
 Happy Coding!